World Math Days and Month

 Sine, Cosine and the Measurement of the Earth, by Mahbub Ghani

 Mathematics has long been an area of expertise amongst Muslim mathematicians.
-This article considers the contributions of Al-Tusi and Al-Battani and others in trigonometry, focusing upon the progress their discoveries represented in comparison with the ancient tradition as displayed in Ptolemy’s Almagest.
+This article considers the contributions of Al-Tusi, Al-Battani, and others to trigonometry, focusing on the progress their discoveries represented compared with the ancient tradition as displayed in Ptolemy’s Almagest.

 Read More…